For many people under 18, the thought of becoming pregnant and raising a child can be petrifying.

-If you have any adverse side effects it is essential that you discuss them with your doctor, however this is the case for any woman, not just those under 18.
+If you have any adverse side effects it is essential that you talk about them with your doctor — however, this is the case for any woman, not just those under 18.

-The only thing that doctors sometimes pick up on is the fact that under 18s may be less responsible and therefore forget to take their medication or not fully understand the risks associated with it.
+The only thing that doctors sometimes pick up on is the fact that young people may be less responsible and therefore forget to take their medication or not fully understand the risks associated with it.

 This is, obviously, a subjective reading of someone's situation.